Associate - Whangarei

-Andrew's primary work areas are relationship property, information and technology, privacy law, and online bullying cases.
-He has been a member of the Auckland District Law Society Technology & Law Committee since 2013.
-He has extensive experience dealing with separations (contentious and non-contentious), estate litigation and civil litigation, and can provide advice about drafting terms and conditions or privacy policies for websites and applications.
+Andrew has extensive experience dealing with separations (contentious and non-contentious), estate litigation and civil litigation.
+He also advises clients on the terms and conditions or privacy policies for websites and applications.
 He regularly receives appointments from the Family Court to act as lawyer for incapacitated persons in applications filed under the Protection of Personal and Property Rights Act 1998, and has experience appearing at all levels of the New Zealand court system up to the Court of Appeal.

 Outside the office, Andrew enjoys programming, too many computer games, is a classically-trained pianist, and plays in a local funk/soul band, Farandicus.